- availability and cost of a qualified work force

 - affordable housing

-Oneida County encompasses 20 townships and the City of Rhinelander which is the sole incorporated municipality.
-A twenty-one member board of supervisors oversees the county government; the City of Rhinelander has a mayor/council government and each of the 20 townships is supervised by the town board.
+Oneida County encompasses 20 towns and the City of Rhinelander which is the sole incorporated municipality.
+A twenty-one member board of supervisors oversees the county government; the City of Rhinelander has a mayor/council government and each of the 20 towns is supervised by the town board.

 Rhinelander, the county seat of Oneida County, is the largest city in Northeastern Wisconsin.
 Rhinelander is the economic and industrial hub serving not only Northeastern Wisconsin, but also the Upper Peninsula of Michigan.